theknut/json2iob/README.md

 forceIndex //instead of trying to find names for array entries, use the index as the name.
 Otherweise the value of a key with id, name, label, labelText will use a name.
 This is key overriden by preferedArrayName

-padArrayIndex //pad index numbers with 0, e.g. 01, 02, 03, ...
+disablePadIndex //disables padding of array index numbers if forceIndex = true

-zeroBasedArrayIndex //start array index from 0
+zeroBasedArrayIndex //start array index from 0 if forceIndex = true

 preferedArrayName //set key to use this as an array entry name